 - Loss of services, maintenance, support, care, advice, and counsel provided by the deceased if they survived

 - Lost inheritance, including anything the deceased would have earned if they lived an average lifetime

 Lawsuits are complicated to navigate, especially when it involves wrongful death.
 Gibson Hill Personal Injury will handle each step to ensure nothing falls through the cracks, and you and your family receive the compensation you deserve for your devastating loss.

 Contact Gibson Hill Personal Injury

-Our Houston rollover accident lawyers will remain by your side in the fight for justice.
-You can depend on us to advocate for your rights to pursue compensation and hold the truck driver or trucking company liable for causing your injuries.
+Our Houston truck accident lawyers will remain by your side in the fight for justice.
+You can depend on us to advocate for your rights to pursue compensation and hold the truck driver or trucking company liable for causing your rollover accident injuries.
 You were forced to face expensive medical bills, painful treatment, and lost wages from your inability to return to work.
 You should not have to suffer any further as a result of someone else’s actions.

 When you hire us, our legal team will thoroughly investigate the rollover crash to determine who was at fault and find evidence that proves you deserve compensation.
 We won’t allow the insurance company to take advantage of you or attempt to settle for an amount that won’t compensate you for your losses.
 Our goal is to recover the money you’re owed so you can heal and move forward with your life.

 At Gibson Hill Personal Injury, our Houston personal injury lawyers will provide compassionate, dependable, and aggressive legal representation.
 Accident victims often feel overwhelmed by the responsibility of an insurance claim or lawsuit.
 You won’t have to worry about the legal aspects of your case.
 We will handle everything and openly communicate with you about the available options and progress of your case.